Beauty of the Female Kind

 A few notes about my work in these galleries

-We do not see her elegant black dress, she is less protected, more exposed, central in theme, unlike in many of the 'Visitor' galleries, which came after.
+Here, we do not see the woman's elegant black dress, she is less protected, more exposed, central in theme, unlike many of the 'Visitor' galleries which came later.
 The locations were searched for along these lines, i.e. not panoramic, but rather supportive of her expression.
-She learned to interact with the surroundings, not so easy to do effectively.
-I learned to be more knowing of what to look for in advance of situations and began to imagine opportunities in places little known to me, but where I'd experienced particular visual engagement when passing on previous occasions.
+She learned to interact with the surroundings and I learned to anticipate her movements.
+Places I'd previously noticed, but not ventured towards, became excellent locations to capture what till then were just ideas.

-The magic was being alone time after time, undisturbed and able to accomplish freely what we were both striving to do as individuals: human expression versus mechanical capture from camera clicking instinct.
-Each location encouraged discovery, whispered details of its history: an antiquated wall almost entirely hidden under plant growth, branches of a long lived tree rustling their sounds in the light summer wind, a voice of nature.
+Each location encouraged discovery, whispered details of its history: an antiquated wall almost entirely hidden under plant growth, branches of a long-lived tree rustling their sounds in the light summer wind, a voice of nature.

-Taking Shelter is highly expressive, I believe, because it's able to represent a past dating back to the early beginnings of mankind in the Cyclades.
-The small empty house in which it is situated was built, possibly centuries ago, using elements from the surrounding field high on a hill far inside the interior of Ios.
-The model's capacity, in expressions and gestures, to express naturally inherent innocence compliments the simplicity of her surroundings creating an atmosphere far from the modern world of today.
+Taking Shelter is highly expressive, I believe, because it is able to represent a past dating back to the early beginnings of humanity in the Cyclades.
+The small empty house in which it is situated was built, possibly centuries ago, using elements from the surrounding fields high on a hill far inside the island's interior.
+The woman's capacity in expressions and gestures to communicate a natural sense of self compliments the simplicity of her surroundings creating an atmosphere far from the modern world of today.

-Island Bus Stop wishes to tease.
-This leafless tree which lost its capacity to show life years ago becomes a main prop offering colour contrast and shape uniquely different to the other characteristic elements inside the scene.
-The striking red of the female figure's robe is emphatically brought to greater intensity by the powerful sun rays high above.
+Island Bus Stop The leafless tree, having lost its ability to show life many years before, becomes a prop offering colour contrast and shape uniquely different to the other characteristics in the scene.
+The striking red of the female figure's robe is emphatically intensified by powerful sunlight.

-Field of Gold is such an attractive setting with its view directly onto Amorgos island north-eastwards 58 km across the deep blue Aegean.
-The tree of Ios stands alone with Crete far to the south, visible only on rare days, perhaps three or four times per year when the setting sun turns the southern horizon into a wall of dark extending rock 160 km in the distance.
-The woman discovers the tree inside the field of gold and expresses the beauty the impact of the encounter has on her.
+Field of Gold's attractive setting offers a view towards Amorgos island, north-eastwards 58 km across the deep blue Aegean.
+The tree of Ios stands alone, Crete is far to its south visible only on rare days, perhaps three or four times per year when the setting sun turns the southern horizon into a wall of dark extending rock 160 km in the distance.
+The woman discovers the tree, a centuries-old Phoenician Juniper on the edge of the field, and expresses her joy of the encounter.